Spaz3d/sunlandshortcode/readme.md

-# Sunland RV Resorts WordPress Plugin
+##### Sunland Shortcodes WordPress Plugin

-Welcome to the Sunland RV Resorts WordPress plugin.
-This plugin was created by Kurt Bunch (https://www.kurtbunch.com) for the Sunland RV Resorts company.
-The plugin has some features built for their resort websites.
-If you have any questions or comments please contact the author directly.
+Welcome to the Sunland RV Resorts shortcode package.
+This WordPress extension was created by Kurt Bunch.
+The main function was to add an RMS booking form.
+There are some other minor features.

-#Updated November 26 2018
+##### VERSION 3.0
-#Keep It Clean
+##### DATE UPDATED NOVEMBER 23, 2018